MarcinOrlowski/laravel-api-response-builder/README.md

 method, but under the hood "B" also delegates some work and talks to API "C".
 In case of failure of method in "C", API consumer would see its' return code.
 This simplifies the code and helps keep features separated but to make this work you must ensure no API return code overlaps, otherwise you cannot easily tell which one in your chain failed.
-For that reason ResponseBuilder supports code ranges, allowing you to configure `min_code` and `max_code` you want to be allowed in given API.
-No code outside this range would be allowed by ResponseBuilder so once you assign non-overlapping ranges to your modules, your live will be easier and ResponseBuilder will fail (throwing an exception) if wrong code is used, so your unit tests should detect any error code clash easily.
+For that reason `ResponseBuilder` supports code ranges, allowing you to configure `min_code` and `max_code` you want to be allowed in given API.
+No code outside this range would be allowed by `ResponseBuilder` so once you assign non-overlapping ranges to your modules, your live will be easier and `ResponseBuilder` will fail (throwing an exception) if wrong code is used, so your unit tests should detect any error code clash easily.

 If you do not need code ranges for your API, just set `max_code` in configuration file to some very high value.

-**IMPORTANT:** codes from `0` to `63` (inclusive) are reserved by ResponseBuilder and cannot be assigned to your codes.
+**IMPORTANT:** codes from `0` to `63` (inclusive) are reserved by `ResponseBuilder` and must not be used directly nor assigned to your codes.

 ----

 ## Exposed Methods ##

-All ResponseBuilder methods are **static**, and for simplicity of use, it's recommended to add the following `use` to make using ResponseBuilder easier:
+All `ResponseBuilder` methods are **static**, and for simplicity of use, it's recommended to add the following `use` to your code:

     use MarcinOrlowski\ResponseBuilder\ResponseBuilder;